oxalica/nil/docs/code_actions.md

 ### `flatten_attrset`

 Flatten binding with Attrset RHS into multiple bindings of outer level.
-FIXME: Indentations are not reformated well.
+FIXME: Indentations are not reformatted well.

 ```nix
 {